WebDevBernard/AWS-Lambda-Project/README.md

 - This data is an estimate of weekly Mythic+ runs based on character count.
 It uses data from Raider.io API in lieu of an official count from Blizzard.

 - This app is based on this [r/wow](https://www.reddit.com/r/wow/comments/o5nocw/comment/h2ov91n/?utm_source=share&utm_medium=web2x&context=3) post.
-It uses the same logic to get data and is automated using AWS.
+It uses the same logic to get data and uses AWS Lambda to automate the API call.

 ## Preview